 Before you reach the water, halfway down the mountain you will reach the St. Nikola Monastery.
 From here there are two ways to finish the hike.

 If you take the path which leads you to the right of the monastery, you will arrive at the bridge which gets you to the other side of the gorge.

 If on the other hand, you take the other path like we did.
-It will lead you down to the water’s edge, where you will then realise, there is no way to access the bridge – but don’t panic.
+It will lead you down to the water’s edge, where you will then realise, that there is no way to access the bridge.
+But, don’t panic.

 Things to do at Matka Canyon

 There is plenty to do once you arrive at Matka.
 You can continue hiking around the edge of the jagged reserve, take a boat ride, hire kayaks or get up high and rock climb.

 After our 6-mile ramble, we decided to take a break before we continued exploring the canyon.
 So we settled for lunch in the restaurant which provides a delicious selection of snacks, salads and main dishes.

 I did read some reviews that people thought this place was expensive.
 Perhaps by Macedonian standards, it is a little pricey.
 However, compared to UK costs, it is still pretty cheap.
 Plus, you are paying for the location and the effort it takes to bring supplies into the canyon.
 So for us, we were happy to pay a slightly higher price.

 Visiting Matka canyon is a must when visiting Skopje.
 If you love the outdoors and getting out onto mountain trails, then this hike is a great way to spend a day out of the city.

 But even if you aren’t a hiker you can skip the trail, jump on a bus, and still make your way out to the Canyon.